libreobjet/open-guide/economics.md

 Free/libre licensing does not mean that you can't sell the product.
 You can sell your plans and pdf, set up a webshop for it and encourage people to donate money so that you keep on improving what you are proposing.

 ### Crowdfunding
 Crowdfunding and open source goes well together, and it might even be the only way this is actually beneficial for all the parties involved.
-People are always willing to invest in something they find useful and especially if they know that they will get something in exchange and that it will benefit a larger community than just their own.
+People are always willing to invest in something they find useful, be part of an adventure and especially if they know that they will get something in exchange and that it will benefit a larger community than just their own.

-### Open source as a way to get known
+### Open source as an identity
 People like to share.
 If you give them something they have the right to share, they will happily do so.
-As such, open sourcing some of your work could be a way to get some attention.
-Your objects might travel further than if you just keep it for yourself and the generosity of open sourcing could shine back on the rest of your projects.
+As such, open sourcing some of your work could be a way to get some attention, or even something to be known for.
+Your objects might travel further than if you just keep it for yourself and the generosity of open sourcing could shine back on you and the rest of your projects.

 ### Who's building your open source furniture?
 Something we havent seen explored in open source product design but that could have some impact after a couple of years is the importance of the builder in the open source product design process.
 If the design files and documentation are freely available to download, then what differenciates an object from another is who has built it.

 Collectors will always be willing to pay extra for a piece that has been built by the original creator than by someone else.
-The stories around the objects are what give value to it.
+Someone else might prefer to pay a company that is owned by its workers or that has a social model different than traditional captialist ones.The stories around the objects are what give value to it.
 The agency of an object does not lie only in its function and the art and vintage design market is here to prove it.

 Tools
 -------
  ### Goteo
- > At first glance, Goteo is a platform for civic crowdfunding and collaboration on citizen initiatives and social, cultural, technological  and educational projects.
+ > Goteo is a platform for civic crowdfunding and collaboration on citizen initiatives and social, cultural, technological  and educational projects.
 Goteo has replicas and alliances in several  countries, thanks to its open source code as well as the awards and  international recognition it has gathered since 2011.
-It is a tool for generating resources ‘drop by drop’ for a community of communities  consisting of over 65,000 people, with a funding success rate over 70%. […] Our commons mission is tightly  linked to principles of transparency, progress and societal improvement.
+It is a tool for generating resources ‘drop by drop’ for a community of communities […].
+[Their]  mission is tightly linked to principles of transparency, progress and societal improvement.
 −[Goteo.org](https://en.goteo.org/about)

 ### [Opendesk](https://www.opendesk.cc/ )